thunil/TecoGAN/README.md

 # TecoGAN
-This repo will contain source code and materials for the TecoGAN project, i.e. code for a TEmporally COherent GAN.
+This repository contains source code and materials for the TecoGAN project, i.e. code for a TEmporally COherent GAN for video super-resolution.
 _Authors: Mengyu Chu, You Xie, Laura Leal-Taixe, Nils Thuerey.
 Technical University of Munich._

-This repository so far contains the code for the TecoGAN _inference_ mode.
-The _training_ code is still under preparation, and will follow soon.
+This repository so far contains the code for the TecoGAN _inference_ and _training_.
+Data generation, i.e., download, will follow soon.
-For now, enjoy running our pre-trained model on low resolution videos!
-You can find links for downloading and instructions below.
+Pre-trained models are also available below, you can find links for downloading and instructions below.
 The video and pre-print of our paper can be found here:

 Video: <https://www.youtube.com/watch?v=pZXFXtfd-Ak>